bxparks/AceSegment/README.md

     * `shiftOut()`
     * hardware SPI
 * transistors drivers to handle high currents
-* configurable and extensible bit pattern styles (e.g. blinking and pulsing)

 The framework splits the responsibility of displaying LED digits into two main parts:
-* The `Renderer` is the higher-level class that allows bit patterns of an LED digit to be associated with a particular style (e.g. blinking or pulsing).
+* The `Renderer` is the higher-level class that allows bit patterns of an LED digit to be associated with a particular brightness.
-    * The user can choose to use pre-defined styles, or
-    * the user can provide custom styles.
 * The `Driver` knows how to display the bit patterns to a specific physical wiring of an LED display.
 Different versions of the `Driver` are provided to cover some of the basic wiring configurations: